KillingSpark/rustysd/Readme.md

 Running `./build_all.sh && cargo run --bin rustysd` will build the test service and run rustysd which will start that testservice

 ## What does not work
-Just some stuff I know does not work but would be cool to have
+Just some stuff I know does not work but would be cool to have.
 1. Pruning the set of loaded units to only the needed one to reach the target unit
 1. Socket activation in inted style
 1. signal handling in a PID1 specific way